Macro to Convert Excel to Pipe Delimited Text File (3 Methods)

 On Error GoTo EndMacro:

-If an error occurs, then go to the EndMacro statement.
+If an error occurs, the code goes to the EndMacro statement.

 iFile = FreeFile